Fannie Sellins

 She was buried from St. Peter's Roman Catholic Church in New Kensington, Pennsylvania on August 29 and interred at Union Cemetery in Arnold.
 A coroner's jury in 1919 ruled her death justifiable homicide and blamed Sellins for starting the riot which led to her death, although other witnesses portrayed a different event than the deputies at the scene.
 The union and her family raised money to hire a lawyer to press a criminal investigation and pressure officials to reopen the investigation.
 A grand jury in Pittsburgh, Allegheny County, indicted three deputies for the killings, but a trial in 1923 ended in acquittal for the two men accused of her murder.
 The actual gunman, John Pearson, never appeared for his trial and never was seen again.
 The acquittal was viewed among many in the labor movement as an outrage, a miscarriage of justice and an example of systemic bias against workers and their organizations.
 An estimated 10,000 marchers attended Sellins' funeral procession.

+In 1989, the Pennsylvania Historical and Museum Commission approved a state historical marker in honor of Sellins, installed in front Union Cemetery in Arnold.